Regulations, Guidance, and Communications

 - Answers to Questions at Public Meetings Regarding Implementation of Title 10, Code of Federal Regulations, Part 55 on Operators' Licenses (NUREG-1262).
 The question and answer portion of the document is searchable using the "Edit / Find" function of Adobe Acrobat.

-Additional guidance pertaining to operator licensing is included in "Clarification Guidance for SRO Only Questions" and “Checklist for Transmitting and Receiving NRC Exam Material over the Internet.”
+Additional guidance pertaining to operator licensing is included in "Clarification Guidance for SRO Only Questions", "Supplemental Guidance For Writing Effective Multiple Choice Questions", and "Checklist for Transmitting and Receiving NRC Exam Material over the Internet."

 Generic Communications are NRC's primary method of sending information to specific classes of licensees.
 See our page on Generic Communications Related to Operator Licensing.
 For information about the types of generic communications see: